AndreasThinks/quarto-open-social-comments/README.md

 # Open Social Comments for Quarto

 This extension adds social media comments to your Quarto blog posts, supporting both Mastodon and Bluesky.

-The Mastodon integration is based on [the excellent webcomponent by dpecos](https://github.com/dpecos/mastodon-comments?tab=readme-ov-file).
-You can see (and leave a comment on) a [working example on my blog here](https://andreasthinks.me/posts/quarto_comments/).
+You can see (and leave a comment on) a [working example on my blog here](https://andreasthinks.me/posts/quarto_comments/open-social.html).

 > **Note**: This extension was previously named "quarto-mastodon-comments".
 The repository has been renamed to better reflect its expanded functionality.
 The old installation command will continue to work thanks to GitHub's automatic redirects.